-- Open Enrollment: Open Enrollment for the AGMA Health Fund ends on December 1, 2014.
-If you are eligible for Plan A coverage and want to make changes to your health coverage (effective January 1, 2015), this is the opportunity to do so.
+- Open Enrollment: Open Enrollment for the AGMA Health Fund runs from November 1, 2015 to December 2, 2015.
+If you are eligible for Plan A coverage and want to make changes to your health coverage (effective January 1, 2016), this is the opportunity to do so.
 Please see the memo that was mailed to eligible members or call the Fund Office at (212) 765-3664 to have your questions answered.

-- Plan B members: There will be significant changes to Plan B due to the Affordable Care Act, effective September 1, 2014.
+- Plan B members: There were significant changes to Plan B due to the Affordable Care Act, effective September 1, 2014.
 This letter was emailed and mailed to the address we had on file explaining these changes.
 Click here

 - Plan B Members: Since September 1, 2014, the change in reimbursement rules may have resulted in your recent claim being rejected by ASO.
 If you received a rejection with the message: